-- (1) Stock options vest annually in one-fourth increments over a four-year period.
-Both incentive stock options and non-qualified stock options have been awarded. - (2) Represents shares acquired pursuant to unvested share options granted under the Executive Stock Purchase Plan.
-Such shares vest on the first anniversary of the date the option was exercised under the plan, and will vest immediately upon a participant's termination of employment without cause or the participant's death, disability or retirement. - (3) Based on the closing price of AutoZone common stock on August 28, 2009 (\$148.45 per share).
+(1) Stock options vest annually in one-fourth increments over a four-year period.
+Both incentive stock options and non-qualified stock options have been awarded.

+(2) Unless otherwise noted, represents shares acquired pursuant to unvested share options granted under the Executive Stock Purchase Plan.
+Such shares vest on the first anniversary of the date the option was exercised under the plan, and will vest immediately upon a participant's termination of employment without cause or the participant's death, disability or retirement.

+(3) Based on the closing price of AutoZone common stock on August 26, 2011 (\$301.30 per share).